dataengineeringpilipinas/datahub/CONTRIBUTING.md

 4. Ensure you include accurate information about how to access the data, its format, update frequency, and any usage restrictions.
 5. Submit a pull request with a clear description of the addition.

-### Submitting a Project
+### Submitting a Project Description

 1. Fork this repository.
-2. Create a new file in the `projects` directory using the format `YYYY-MM-DD-project-name.md`.
+2. In the `projects` directory, create a new markdown file with a descriptive name for your project (e.g., `urban-heat-island-analysis.md`).
 3. Use the [project template](docs/project-template.md) to structure your entry.
 4. Provide a comprehensive overview of your project, including:
    - Project summary
    - Methodology
    - Key insights or findings
-   - Links to data sources used
+   - Links to data sources used (preferably referencing sources from our `data-sources` directory)
-   - Any visualizations or results (consider using GitHub-flavored markdown for embedding images)
+   - Link to the full project repository or website (if available)
 5. Submit a pull request with a summary of your project.

 ### Contributing Hosted Data